Lemon balm: Description

 Lemon balm (Melissa officinalis) is a perennial herbaceous plant in the mint family, Lamiaceae.
+Lemon balm grows vigorously from seed or vegetative fragments in temperate zones.
+Key producing countries such as Hungary, Egypt, Ireland, and Italy cultivate a variety of cultivars for hand-harvested leaves and low-yield essential oils.

 Lemon balm plants grow bushy and upright to a maximum height of 100 cm.
 The heart-shaped leaves are 2–8 cm long, and have a rough, veined surface.
 They are soft and hairy with scalloped edges, and have a mild lemon scent.
 During summer, small white or pale pink flowers appear.
 The plants live for ten years; the crop plant is replaced after five years to allow the ground to rejuvenate.

 Chemistry

 Lemon balm contains eugenol, tannins, and terpenes.